Grant Herbert Logo

 Hi, this is Grant Herbert, Emotional Intelligence Speaker and Trainer of the Year and Sustainable Performance Coach, and today I want to continue our conversation around changing behaviour so that we can become who we need to become to get the results that we want in 2021 and beyond by helping you to expand your comfort zone.

-You and I both heard it many times before where someone will say something like, or put a meme up that says, "The magic is outside your comfort zone."
+You and I both heard it many times before where someone will say something like, "The magic is outside your comfort zone."
 And you're thinking, "Well, no, it's not.
 That is uncomfortable, and there's nothing magic about that."
-And the challenge that I see time and time again is that people are encouraged to step outside what's comfortable, to step outside their comfort zone.
-And I want to challenge that today because there's a couple of things that I see flawed in that.
-The first thing is that when we step outside what's comfortable, it's exactly that.
-It's uncomfortable.
-It goes outside what is our comfort zone and all those universal fears.
-The fear of not being enough, the fear of not belonging, the fear of not being liked or loved come into play and they manifest themselves.
-And we might language them in different ways, but it's not a good thing.
-It's not a great feeling to step outside the comfort zone.
+The challenge that I see time and time again is that people are encouraged to step outside what's comfortable.
+And I want to challenge that today because there are a couple of things I see flawed in that approach.

-Instead of stepping outside your comfort zone, what I'd like you to do do is think of a tree.
-A big, strong, tall, round tree.
-And you've all seen those images where they've cut the tree across and they've got all those expanding rings in the tree.
+So, what I want to do is empower you with just a very short message today.
+Instead of stepping outside your comfort zone, what I'd like you to do is think of a big, strong, tall, round tree with expanding rings.
 A tree does not get its strength by its height.
-It gets its strength by its width and it gets its foundation in the roots and the soil that it's planted in, and we're exactly the same.
-So, what we do instead of stepping out of our comfort zone, which as we said just allows us to step back in, is, just like the growth of that tree, we expand our comfort zone.
-So we're not going in and out of it, we're just making it bigger and making more things comfortable.
+It gets its strength by its width and it gets its foundation in the roots.
+We expand our comfort zone — we're not going in and out of it, we're just making it bigger and making more things comfortable.

 Being comfortable is not really what we're looking to do.
 Growing ourselves and becoming the person that we need to become so that we can do the things we need to do to have the results that we want to have is what we're all about.